Please contact us by emailing email@example.com with all your enquiries and specific requests.

 The CAE Student Code of Practice and Young Learner School rules are set up to ensure the safety and wellbeing of all students and staff.

-We expect our students to treat other students, staff and homestay hosts with respect, and to follow the CAE Student Code of Practice/ School rules.
+We expect our students to treat other students, our staff and boarding school staff with respect, and to follow the CAE Student Code of Practice/ School rules.
 Students who break UK law or compromise CAE regulations may be asked to leave CAE, with no refund of fees.

 Contact firstname.lastname@example.org to request copies of the Student Rules for children and teenagers joining CAE Young learner courses.